Sigurbj02/TakeAway/src/site/markdown/documentation.md

 screen.

+## How to run the jar file:
+The jar file that was created from the maven package command can be run easiy with the help of the runjar.cmd
+file:

+ - 'source runjar.cmd'

 ## Design pattern:
 We use the Observer behavioural pattern, by using listeners, event handlers and bindings.
 This can be seen in several places, usually to make the interface reflect changes as they happen